Vxlentin0/ML-Threat-Detection/README.md

 Features are scaled using StandardScaler to ensure consistent input to the neural network.

-The dataset is split into training and testing sets (80/20 split by default).
+The dataset is split into training and testing sets (80/20 split by default).<br/>

 **Model Training**